Thwargle/ThwargZone/README.md

 - **Server Details**: View server descriptions and connection information

 ### 🛠️ Custom Server Management
-- **Manage Custom Servers**: Comprehensive interface for managing your custom servers
+- **Comprehensive Management Interface**: Unified window for managing all your custom servers
   - Add new custom servers with name, host, port, type, and description
-  - Edit existing custom servers with pre-filled information
+  - Edit existing custom servers with pre-filled information and individual edit buttons
-  - Remove custom servers with individual remove buttons
+  - Remove custom servers with individual remove buttons for each server
-  - View all custom servers in a unified management window
+  - View all custom servers in a scrollable list with full details
-- **Smart Navigation**: When editing a custom server, automatically navigates back to ServerSelection
+- **Smart Navigation Flow**: When editing a custom server, automatically closes GameLauncher and navigates to ServerSelection
-- **Real-Time Updates**: Changes are immediately reflected across all open windows
+- **Real-Time Updates**: Server changes are immediately reflected across all open windows
+- **Enhanced User Experience**: Seamless workflow when managing custom servers
 - **Persistent Storage**: Custom servers are saved locally in `customServers.xml`

 ### 🔧 Configuration Options